 One of the biggest benefits of a family dentist is having a single place for all your oral health questions.
-But when your dentist asks if you have any questions at the end of the appointment, a lot of people just shake their heads no. Asking your family dentist some common questions when you have the chance can help you improve your family’s oral health.
+But, a lot of people just shake their heads when it's time for questions.
+Knowing the common questions to ask when you have the chance can help you improve your family’s oral health.
 Here are 5 questions you might want to ask your family dentist at your next appointment.

 - How is my family’s overall oral health?
 If your family dentist has seen your family for a long time, she might notice some larger trends that give a big picture of your family’s oral health.
 Things like your family’s diet and even stress levels can impact their overall oral health.
 Keeping the big picture of your family’s health in mind can help you and your family dentist create the best oral health plan for everyone.

 - Has my family’s diet change impacted our oral health?
 Your family’s oral health might not be the first thing you think about when changing your family’s diet.
 But diet changes can have big effects on your oral health.
 Switching preservatives and artificial sweeteners for fruits and veggies is a great choice for your overall health.
 But natural sugars and acids in fruits can harm your family’s teeth if you don’t change your brushing habits.
 Asking your family dentist about your diet’s effect on your family’s oral health will help make sure everyone stays on track!

 - How can I show my kids good brushing and flossing habits?
 You might think the best time to talk to your dentist about your kids’ brushing habits is during their appointment.
 But if your kids are nervous about being in the dentist’s chair, the best time to learn about teaching them brushing habits might be during your own appointment.
 There, you have your dentist’s full attention and can get the detailed answers you need to work with your kids and develop good brushing habits.